 Overly aggressive hooksets break rods.
 I actually saw one break and was alerted to a second by the sharp "crack" sound it made as I was fishing 50 yards or so downstream.

 The break I saw happen (and very possibly the one I heard) was caused by an overly enthusiastic hookset on a strike.
 The fish was actually pretty small.
 It could not possibly have broken the rod on a run.
 I am certain that tippet size was not a factor.
-(The fish couldn't have broken 7X tippet even if it was in heavy current, rather than the quiet water where it was when the break occurred).
+The fish couldn't have broken 7X tippet even if it was in heavy current.
+The break happened with the fish near shore in quiet water.

 I feel it is important to stress that a forceful hook set is absolutely not necessary, particularly if you are fishing a relatively tight line with all or most of your line off the water.